xiancg/vfxnaming/docs/source/usage/solving.rst

 It would not make any sense to make the user pass each and every Token all the time to be able to solve for a name.
 That'd be the equivalent, almost, to typing the name by hand.
 Also, it'd be good if the user doesn't have to know all token names by heart (though Rule.fields can help you with that).

 That's why vfxnaming.solve() accepts both args and kwargs.
 Not only that, but if given Token is optional and you want to use it's default value, you don't need to pass it at all.

+Even if you make a required tokken, you can still define a fallback value for it.

 .. code-block:: python